-A 200-year flood event is one that statistically occurs on the average of once every 200 years or has a 0.5 percent chance of occurring in any given year.
-A 200-year floodplain map has been developed for the Stockton area that shows the anticipated depth of flooding throughout the Stockton metropolitan area; it includes a significant portion of the western side of the City near I-5 and some areas in the central and eastern side of the City that would experience flooding during a 200-year flood event.
+A 200-year flood event statistically occurs on average once every 200 years or has a 0.5 percent chance of occurring in any given year.
+A 200-year floodplain map has been developed for the Stockton area showing anticipated depth of flooding throughout the Stockton metropolitan area.
+This map includes a significant portion of the western side of the City near I-5 and some areas in the central and eastern side of the City that would experience flooding during a 200-year flood event.
 A link to the 200-year flood map can be found under External Links at the bottom of this page.

 The City of Stockton adopted changes to its General Plan in June 2015.
 Building and zoning code changes apply to all permits issued after July 2, 2016.
-These changes include increased building setbacks for flood fighting along levees and requirements to elevate buildings above the floodplain or use flood resistant building materials for development in areas identified as flood hazard zones on federal flood maps, while streamlining the process of making specific findings for development of residential and commercial land uses.
+These changes include:

-A "finding" is a conclusion based on facts, and is commonly required to support the decision to approve a land use permit.
+A "finding" is a conclusion based on facts and commonly required to support the decision to approve a land-use permit.
 Before an affected project can be approved, findings must be made that the proposal meets the new state flood protection requirements.

 Findings will be made for the following: